Graph-to-SFILES: Control structure prediction from process topologies using generative artificial intelligence: Results and discussion

 We analyze the Graph-to-SFILES model performance using three evaluation metrics.
 First, the models are evaluated on the CEF accuracy.
 The CEF accuracy measures the models' capabilities of fully recreating the CEF based on a given PFD, equivalent to the accuracy used by \citet{Hirtreiter2023_AutomaticGenerationControl}.
 Second, we calculate the PFD reconstruction accuracy.
 Due to the autoregressive Graph-to-SFILES decoder, the model is also tasked with recreating the input PFD as an SFILES string.
 This means that, besides making an error in predicting a control structure, the model can also make an error in generating the underlying process.
 Hence, to evaluate whether a model also has difficulties generating the underlying process of a flowsheet, we introduce the PFD reconstruction accuracy metric, which only focuses on the process side of the output.
 We remove the control structures of the predicted CEF, yielding PFD-like schematics.
 These newly obtained schematics are then compared to the PFD fed to the model.
 Thirdly, we calculate the Bilingual Evaluation Understudy (BLEU) score \citep{Papineni2002_BleuMethodAutomatic}.
 Since the CEF accuracy only considers a CEF correct if the predicted SFILES matches the ground truth SFILES exactly, the CEF accuracy cannot differentiate the degree of error.
 To overcome this, the BLEU score is implemented.
 BLEU is a scoring metric commonly used in NLP to evaluate the quality of a machine-translated text.
 The BLEU score divides the predicted SFILES 2.0 into segments and compares each segment to the ground truth segment.
 The score is then calculated as a percentage and averaged over the entire dataset.
 Here, we use a segment length of ten.
 As explained in Section \ref{sec:2023_Graph-to-SFILES_method_decoding_strategy}, during inference the model utilizes a beam search-based decoding strategy, yielding the top-$k$ predictions sorted by their joined probability.
 Using these predictions, a top-$k$ score can be calculated for the three evaluation metrics.
-We convert all predicted SFILES in their canonical form before calculating the evaluation metrics.
+As multiple valid control structures can exist, it is important to evaluate multiple model outputs.
+This reflects that the engineer can choose among multiple control options.
+Finally, we convert all predicted SFILES into their canonical form before calculating the evaluation metrics.